Alberto Fujimori: Early life, education, and career

 Alberto Kenya Fujimori Inomoto was born on 26 July 1938 in the Miraflores district of Lima, Peru, to Japanese parents Naoichi Fujimori (né Minami) and Mutsue Inomoto.
 His parents were originally from Kumamoto Prefecture and immigrated to Peru in 1934.
-Fujimori's parents were Buddhists, but he was baptized and raised Catholic.
-Aside from Spanish, he also spoke Japanese, the primary language in his childhood home, in addition to English.

-Fujimori obtained his early education at the Colegio Nuestra Señora de la Merced and La Rectora School.
+Although Fujimori's father was Buddhist and his mother was a follower of Tenrikyo, he was baptized and raised Catholic.

+Fujimori received his early education from 1946 to 1948 at "Hoshi Shokai Gakuen", a Japanese private school where subjects were taught both in Spanish and Japanese.
+Japanese was the language of his childhood home and he often code switched with Japanese whenever he spoke Spanish as a child.
+As Fujimori's parents felt the need for their children to become proficient in Spanish in order to fully assimilate into Peruvian society, his parents transferred him to La Rectora in 1949, a mainstream Peruvian primary school where subjects were taught solely in Spanish.
+He subsequently attended high school at Colegio Nuestra Señora de la Merced.
 In 1956, he graduated from La Gran Unidad Escolar Alfonso Ugarte in Lima.

 Fujimori pursued his undergraduate studies at the Universidad Nacional Agraria La Molina in 1957, graduating first in his class in 1961 with a degree in agricultural engineering.
 He briefly lectured in mathematics at the university before moving to France to study physics at the University of Strasbourg.
 In 1969, he earned a master's degree in mathematics from the University of Wisconsin–Milwaukee through a Ford Foundation scholarship.
 In recognition of his academic achievements, the sciences faculty of the National Agrarian University offered Fujimori the deanship and in 1984 appointed him to the rectorship of the university, which he held until 1989.
 In 1987, Fujimori also became president of the National Assembly of University Rectors, a position that he held twice.
 He also hosted a TV show called Concertando from 1988 to 1989 on Peru's state-owned network, Canal 7.